Azure/azure-iot-sdks/node/device/node-red/README.md

 This Node-RED node adds Azure IoT connectivity to your Node-RED flow.

 ## Prerequisites
-To user the Azure IoT Hub Node-RED node, you need to have the following installed on the target machine:
+To use the Azure IoT Hub Node-RED node, you need to have the following installed on the target machine:

 - Node.js v0.10 or above.
 (Check out [Nodejs.org](https://nodejs.org/) for more info)
 - Node-RED.
 To install Node-RED, run the following command: